Top 10 traditional Egyptian food to try in Egypt

 Fatteh

-Fatteh, a popular food in Egypt and other Middle Eastern countries, consists of seasoned boiled beef or lamb placed on a bed of rice.
-To enhance the dish, toasted pieces of pita bread are added, and it is then topped with a flavorful tomato and garlic sauce.
+Fatteh, which is a favorite Egyptian traditional food and other Middle Eastern nations, is made of seasoned and boiled beef or lamb that is served on a layer of rice.
+Toasted pita-bread pieces are put in the dish to make it more interesting and then it is sprinkled with an appetizing tomato and garlic sauce.

 Shawarma